Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 Urban audiences now prefer a shiny new instrument fresh from the Fuke tradition.

 And yet, for nearly three centuries, the hitoyogiri has been the instrument of choice for samurai and scholars alike.
-Its fall from grace is easy enough to explain: a limited range—an octave and a half at best—and a modest volume that struggles to stand out against the koto or shamisen played by the “guitar heroes” of the late 16th century.
+Its fall from grace is easy enough to explain: a limited range —an octave and a half at best— and a modest volume that struggles to stand out against the koto or shamisen played by the “guitar heroes” of the late 16th century.

-By contrast, the Fuke-style shakuhachi arrives with a bang — boasting a whopping three scales, deeper tones, greater resonance, and a voice that suits the new age.
+By contrast, the Fuke-style shakuhachi arrives with a bang —boasting a whopping three scales, deeper tones, greater resonance, and a voice that suits the new age.

 But Sokun isn’t giving up.
-He’s convinced the two instruments can coexist—and he intends to prove it.
+He’s convinced the two instruments can coexist —and he intends to prove it.

 By the age of twenty-two, Sokun’s skill with the hitoyogiri is known throughout the region.
 His growing reputation opens the doors of literary salons and tea pavilions, where audiences savor his performances between poetry readings and philosophical debates.